Dominique Schwartz: Career

 Born in Sydney but growing up in Perth, Schwartz began her media career in 1982 when she secured a cadetship at the ABC after graduating from high school, working in the newsrooms for both ABC Television and ABC Radio.
 She then moved to the ABC in Melbourne where she was based in the ABC's radio current affairs department, working on programs such as AM and The World Today.

 In 1986, she moved to SBS where she was one of four permanent Melbourne-based reporters for SBS World News.
 Following a brief period with the Seven Network where she worked on Terry Willesee Tonight, Schwartz relocated to Japan.
 In Japan, she was an editor for Knight Ridder's news wire service while also working as a reporter and presenter for Japan Cable Television.

 In 1992, Schwartz became a founding reporter for ABC TV's new current affairs program Foreign Correspondent, hosted by George Negus.
-She worked on the program as a full time reporter for six years before becoming an occasional contributor after being appointed as the ABC's Jerusalem-based Middle East correspondent in 1997.
-In this role she continued filing stories for Foreign Correspondent as well as Lateline and The 7.30 Report.
+She worked on the program as a full-time reporter for six years, becoming an occasional contributor after being appointed as the ABC's Jerusalem-based Middle East correspondent in 1997.
+In that role, she continued filing stories for Foreign Correspondent, as well as Lateline and The 7.30 Report.

 Schwartz was appointed as the anchor of the South Australian edition of ABC News on ABS-2 in 2001.
-She continued in this role until 2010 when she took up the position as the ABC's New Zealand correspondent in 2010.
+She continued in that role until 2010 when she took up the position as the ABC's New Zealand correspondent in 2010.

-In late 2014, Schwartz returned to Australia when she became the ABC's national rural and regional correspondent, based in Brisbane.
+In late 2014, Schwartz returned to Australia and became the ABC's national rural and regional correspondent, based in Brisbane.

-Her time at the ABC came to an end in 2020 when she was one of a number of high profile presenters and reporters whose positions were made redundant.
+Her time at the ABC came to an end in 2020 when she was one of a number of high-profile presenters and reporters whose positions were made redundant.

-Since leaving the ABC, Schwartz has worked as the associate director of communications for the Regional Australia Institute and as the senior associate of communications for Pew Charitable Trusts.
+Since leaving the ABC, Schwartz has worked as the associate director of communications for the Regional Australia Institute, and as the senior associate of communications for Pew Charitable Trusts.